11 min read

 Graph analytics is one of the most important applications of data science, and it will become even more universally applied in the future, since nearly everything in the world has some relationship to other things.
 This "network of things" is more general and even more universal than the sensor-based internet of things that we now see emerging everywhere.
 Networks are truly everywhere: people, computers, things, products, processes, etc. Consequently, applications of data science combinatorics to graph analytics problems will continue to grow in number and significance.

 In many data science methods (including graph analytics, social network analysis, feature engineering, ensemble modeling, optimization, and prescriptive analytics) as well as many analytics applications (e.g., digital marketing campaigns, market basket analysis, recommender engines, fraudulent behavior in financial networks), we need to test different combinations of parameters, models, objects, data sources, and validation metrics.
 Sampling, modeling, and testing such a combinatorially-intensive problem space is thus a feature of advanced analytics.

 In such applications, we have learned that fast parallel computations are not only important, they are imperative!
 Fast computational applications, architectures, and algorithms are essential in advanced analytics and data science.
-This is where we will find Spark and other distributed parallel data computing architectures (such as MapR Streams and the MapR Converged Data Platform) playing a major role in the number-crunching that current and future analytics applications demand as we penetrate the seemingly impenetrable mathematical world of combinatorics.
+This is where we will find Spark and other distributed parallel data computing architectures (such as MapR Event Store and the MapR Data Platform) playing a major role in the number-crunching that current and future analytics applications demand as we penetrate the seemingly impenetrable mathematical world of combinatorics.